 It goes without saying, though, that women Bates' age don't qualify as bona fide muses in a Woody Allen movie.
-Enter, vamping, a saucer-eyed Marion Cotillard as a Roaring Twenties siren who's shacked up with Hemingway and assorted surrealist painters, but who, if she had her druthers, would rather play art groupie in the Belle Epoque.
+Enter, vamping, a saucer-eyed Marion Cotillard as a Roaring '20s siren who is shacked up with Hemingway and assorted surrealist painters, but who, if she had her druthers, would rather play art groupie in the belle epoque.

 You get the picture: No matter where or when we live, we all crave escape to our own private (if mythical) Golden Ages or places.
 Certainly Allen seems to: His Paris comes tarted up in rich browns and golds, and his interiors are the handsomely appointed suites of posh hotels.

 Were he to move his camera a couple of miles — to, say, the projects crammed with unemployed immigrants, where a more fulfilling life might legitimately be imagined right here and now — then the existential question his films unfailingly pose as universal would come to look like the petty grievances of a neurotic bourgeoisie.
 But what does Gil care?
 He's in a Woody Allen film, and must be compensated for his longings with the firm flesh of a nymph barely out of her teens.